* Former Publisher Emeritus and former Publisher, Editorial Director & co-owner of “The Nation”

-Averse to the trend of corporate ownership of media outlets, Navasky, in an obvious reference to conservative media mogul Rupert Murdoch, has inveighed against the “Murdochization” of the media.
-Navasky’s political allegiances are also evident in his pronouncements regarding journalism bias.
-For example, he has described conservative magazines like _National Review _as the products of “jingoistic, super-nationalistic values,” while maintaining that his own Nation magazine draws its strength from “human rights values and humanist values.”
+Averse to the trend of corporate ownership of media outlets, Navasky, in an obvious reference to conservative media mogul Rupert Murdoch, had inveighed against the “Murdochization” of the media.
+Navasky’s political allegiances were also evident in his pronouncements regarding journalism bias.
+For example, he described conservative magazines like National Review as the products of “jingoistic, super-nationalistic values,” while maintaining that his own Nation magazine drew its strength from “human rights values and humanist values.”

-In addition to his work as a writer, editor, and publisher, Navasky has also served as a professor at a number of colleges and universities; a Guggenheim Fellow; a visiting scholar at the Russell Sage Foundation; a regular commentator on the National Public Radio program Marketplace; director of the George Delacorte Center for Magazine Journalism at Columbia University; and a board member of Independent Diplomat, the Authors Guild, PEN International, the Committee to Protect Journalists, and the Defending Dissent Foundation.
-Moreover, he has long been a member of The Nation Institute‘s board of trustees.
+In addition to his work as a writer, editor, and publisher, Navasky also served as: a professor at a number of colleges and universities; a Guggenheim Fellow; a visiting scholar at the Russell Sage Foundation; a regular commentator on the National Public Radio program Marketplace; director of the George Delacorte Center for Magazine Journalism at Columbia University; and a board member of Independent Diplomat, the Authors Guild, PEN International, the Committee to Protect Journalists, and the Defending Dissent Foundation.
+Moreover, he was a longtime member of The Nation Institute‘s board of trustees.

-Navasky’s books—particularly Naming Names, his 1981 polemic against the Hollywood blacklist—are regularly assigned by left-wing university professors.
+Navasky’s books—particularly Naming Names, his 1981 polemic against the Hollywood blacklist—have been regularly assigned by left-wing university professors.
 To view a complete list of Navasky’s books, click here.